iamvery/iamvery.github.com/_drafts/json-api.markdown

 The top-level **MUST** be a JSON object. i.e. `{...}`.
 No arrays!
 Generally speaking, arrays limit the extensibility of the response.
 This means if you were to respond with an array now, you would break any existing clients later if you needed to include additional information.
-Here's a basic JSON API response you might receive from a GET request to a theoretical resource `/articles`\*:
+Here's a basic JSON API response you might receive from a GET request to a theoretical resource `/articles`.
+The specification requires that you make all requests with the JSON API media type [`application/vnd.api+json`][json-api-type].

 ```json
 {% highlight json %}